Motion for Disbursement of Surplus Funds After Foreclosure

 If neither party calls the court and opposing party to request oral argument, the court will simply make the tentative ruling the order of the court.

-If you or the other party request oral argument, you can attend in person, by telephone, or by video using the Zoom app.
-Instructions are available on the Presiding Judge Department Information page.
+If you or the other party request oral argument, you can attend in person or remotely by video or phone call using the Zoom app.
+The tentative ruling will explain how to connect if you choose to use Zoom.

-Arrive, call, or log onto Zoom early.
+Arrive or log onto Zoom early.
 There will probably be other cases scheduled at the same time.
 Go into the courtroom or Zoom waiting room and check in with the bailiff or clerk.

 When your name is called, be ready to speak and to answer any questions the judge has.
 You will only have a few minutes.
 After both sides speak, the judge may make a decision right away, or may “take it under consideration” and mail out the decision in a few days.